electricimp/imp-central-impt/TestingGuide.md

 }
 ```

-In this case:
+In this example:

-- `--tests TestFile1:MyTestCase::testMe` selects the `testMe()` method in the `MyTestCase` case of the `TestFile1.test.nut` file.
+- `--tests TestFile1:MyTestCase::testMe` selects the *testMe()* method in the MyTestCase case from the `TestFile1.test.nut` file.
-- `--tests :MyTestCase::testMe` selects the `testMe()` method in the `MyTestCase` case from the both `TestFile1.test.nut` and `TestFile2.test.nut` files.
+- `--tests :MyTestCase::testMe` selects the *testMe()* method in the MyTestCase case from both `TestFile1.test.nut` and `TestFile2.test.nut`.
-- `--tests :MyTestCase_1` selects all test methods from the `MyTestCase_1` case of the `TestFile1.test.nut` file as it is the only file with the specified test case.
+- `--tests :MyTestCase_1` selects all the test methods from the MyTestCase_1 case from the `TestFile1.test.nut` file as it is the only file containing the specified test case.
-- `--tests TestFile2` selects all test methods from the `TestFile2.test.nut` file.
+- `--tests TestFile2` selects all the test methods from the `TestFile2.test.nut` file.
-- `--tests ::testMe_1` selects the `testMe_1()` methods in all test cases from the both `TestFile1.test.nut` and `TestFile2.test.nut` files.
+- `--tests ::testMe_1` selects the *testMe_1()* methods in all test cases from both `TestFile1.test.nut` and `TestFile2.test.nut`.

-### Debug Mode
+### Debug Mode ###

-You may run the tests in the debug mode by specifying `--debug` option of the [**impt test run**](./CommandsManual.md#test-delete) command.
-It may be useful for analyzing failures.
+You may run your tests in debug mode by specifying the `--debug` option of the [`impt test run`](./CommandsManual.md#test-delete) command.
 In this mode:

-- All communications with the [impCentral API](https://apidoc.electricimp.com) are displayed.
+- All communications with the [impCentral API](https://apidoc.electricimp.com) are displayed in the console.
-- All communications with the [impUnit test framework](https://github.com/electricimp/impUnit) are displayed.
+- All communications with the [*impUnit* test framework](https://github.com/electricimp/impUnit) are displayed in the console.
-- IMP device and IMP agent code of all the running builds are stored in the `.build` folder inside the test project home.
+- Device and agent code for all the running builds are placed in the `.build` folder inside the test project directory.

-*Example:*
+**Example**

 ```
 > impt test run --tests TestFile1:MyTestCase::testMe --debug ...